OWASP/owasp.github.io/_posts/2026-09-09-owasp-vulnerableapp-benchmarking-security-scanners.md

+---

+date: 2026-09-09 00:00:00-0700
+categories: blog
+author: Karan Preet Singh Sasan
+author_image: /assets/images/people/karanpreetsinghsasan.jpg
+layout: blogpost
-## OWASP VulnerableApp: Building a Benchmark for the Next Generation of Security Scanners
+title: OWASP VulnerableApp: Building a Benchmark for the Next Generation of Security Scanners
+excerpt_separator: <!--more-->

+---

 Security scanners are getting better, but how do we actually know how good they are?